Perinatal Data Learning Collaborative Series Session 1: Population Health Approaches | 2025.04.16

 Remote

-Wednesday, April 16, 2025 12:00 PM - 1:30 PM iCalendar Eastern Standard Time
+12:00 PM - 1:30 PM

-Dr. Hafsatou Fifi Diop (Assistant Commissioner of Health Equity, Massachusetts Department of Public Health) will present on maternal health data and health promotion priorities of the Department.
+Dr. Hafsatou Fifi Diop (Assistant Commissioner of Health Equity, Massachusetts Department of Public Health) presented on maternal health data and health promotion priorities of the Department.
 Dr. Diop is a founding member of the Perinatal-Neonatal Quality Improvement Network (PNQIN), the statewide perinatal quality collaborative for Massachusetts.
-Dr. Diop's presentation, "The State of Maternal Health in Massachusetts: The Intersection of Public Health Data, Clinical Practice and Policy," has the following learning objectives: (1) By the end of this webinar, participants will be able to identify inequities in key maternal and child health data; and (2) participants will learn how to use data to change clinical practice and make policy recommendations to improve maternal and child health.
+Dr. Diop's presentation, "The State of Maternal Health in Massachusetts: The Intersection of Public Health Data, Clinical Practice and Policy," had the following learning objectives: (1) By the end of this webinar, participants will be able to identify inequities in key maternal and child health data; and (2) participants will learn how to use data to change clinical practice and make policy recommendations to improve maternal and child health.
 During the webinar, we will also have an OB Module demonstration by Azara DRVS.

-Zoom registration information:
+Zoom recording information:

 Hafsatou Fifi Diop, MD, MPH, is the inaugural Assistant Commissioner of Health Equity at the Massachusetts Department of Public health (MA DPH).
 In this role, Dr. Diop is tasked with overseeing, coordinating, and harmonizing the work of the Office of Health Equity and Community Engagement, the Office of Problem Gambling Services, the implementation of the department’s Strategic Plan to Advance Racial Equity, and the Advancing Health Equity in Massachusetts (AHEM) initiative.
 Prior to this position, Dr. Diop served as the Director of the Division of Maternal and Child Health Research and Analysis at DPH.
 Dr. Diop is a founding member of the Perinatal-Neonatal Quality Improvement Network (PNQIN), the statewide perinatal quality collaborative for Massachusetts.
 She served as co-PI of the Massachusetts Maternal Mortality and Morbidity Review Committee (MMMRC) for 19 years.
 As PI and co-PI on multiple grants funded by CDC, HRSA, and NIH, Dr. Diop has a strong track record of contributing to science through the many publications she has co-authored.
 Dr. Diop received her medical degree from the University of Conakry, Guinea in 1990.
 She completed the 21st International Course of Epidemiology held at the Institute National De La Santé Et De La Recherche Médicale (INSERM) in Paris and did her field practicum at the Head Quarters of the World Health Organization (WHO) in Geneva, Switzerland in 1996.
 She received her Master of Public Health degree with concentration in MCH in 2000 from the University of Hawaii at Manoa.